 Resident Scholar Application

-- An abstract, not to exceed 150 words, describing the purpose, goals, and objectives of the project.
+- An abstract, not to exceed 150 words, describing the purpose and goals of the project.

-- A proposal, no more than four double-spaced pages in length.
-The proposal should describe what is to be accomplished during the fellowship year, the status of the applicant’s research on the topic, and the significance of the work.
+- A proposal, no more than four double-spaced pages in length, describing the research project, key questions to be addressed, methodologies, and significance.
+The proposal should also explain what is to be accomplished during the fellowship year and the status of the applicant’s research on the topic.

 - A short bibliography, not to exceed one single-spaced page, of references cited in the proposal.